 Is It Safer to Put Money In a Bank?

 The truth is that bank accounts often don't offer clients compound interest on savings.
 Instead, the interest rate they quote solely deals with APR.
 Traditional institutions also provide much lower interest rates on deposits than cryptocurrency accounts.
 This approach is partly due to the consideration of inflation.
 Interest rates in these banks need to take inflation into account.
 To determine the actual interest rate that one earns on their account, one must look at the nominal interest rate.
-If the bank crashes, the deposited funds are covered under deposit insurance, ensuring that the holder will be reimbursed.
+Deposit insurance makes sure that the person who put money in the bank will get their money back if the bank fails.

 Putting money in a crypto savings account is a little riskier since many platforms aren’t covered by deposit insurance.
-However, the compound interest generated by these accounts can lead to significant gains on investment.
-Over time, as the interest compounds, the returns can quickly overshadow the safety that traditional banks can offer.
-Depositors can even borrow money from the institution they deposited their crypto assets into, increasing the potential for earning money from their holdings.
+But the interest that builds up in these accounts can help investors make a lot of money.
+As time goes on and the interest builds, the returns can quickly make traditional banks seem less safe.
+People who put their crypto assets in an institution can even borrow money from that institution, which increases their chances of making money from their holdings.
 One cannot earn significant gains without a certain level of risk.
 Crypto savings offer investors the best returns while still giving them peace of mind and security.